Chresonym: Orthochresonymy

 Species names consist of a genus part and a species part to create a binomial name.
 Species names often also include a reference to the original publication of the name by including the author and sometimes the year of publication of the name.
 As an example, the sperm whale, Physeter catodon, was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae.
-Thus, the name may also be referenced as Physeter catodon Linnaeus 1758.
-That name was also used by Harmer in 1928 to refer to the species in the Proceedings of the Linnean Society of London and of course, it has appeared in numerous other publications since then.
-Taxonomic catalogues, such as Catalog of Living Whales by Philip Hershkovitz, may reference this usage with a Genus+species+authorship convention that may appear to indicate a new species (a homonym) when in fact it is referencing a particular usage of a species name (a chresonym).
-Hershkovitz, for example refers to Physeter catodon Harmer 1928, which can cause confusion as this name+author combination really refers to the same name that Linnaeus first published in 1758.
+Thus, the name is correctly referenced as Physeter catodon Linnaeus, 1758.
+That name was also used by Harmer in 1928 to refer to the same species in the Proceedings of the Linnean Society of London and of course, it has appeared in numerous other publications since then.
+Taxonomic catalogues, such as Catalog of Living Whales by Philip Hershkovitz, may reference this usage with a Genus+species+authorship convention that may superficially appear to indicate a new species description (a homonym) but is instead referencing a particular subsequent usage of an existing species name (a chresonym).
+Hershkovitz, for example, cites "Physeter catodon, Harmer, 1928", which is the same name that Linnaeus published in 1758, but by convention, the epithets of chresonyms are set off from the author name by a comma (as in Hershkovitz' catalog) or semicolon, to distinguish them from available names.